NeleWandel/TDS/docs/source/API.rst

       | ``polarity`` sets the polarity of the clock to either :const:`rise` or :const:`fall`.

 .. method:: TriggerB(state=None, source=None, count=None, time=None, level=None, slope=None)
 | Controlls the secondary trigger.
+All arguments are optional.
 |
 | ``state`` sets the trigger activity to either :const:`ON` or :const:`OFF`.
 |